nisal-wickramage/techhunt-salary-management-2/README.md

  * API - implemented in ASP.NET Core
  * UI -  implemented in Angular 10

-Decision taken through the journey can be seen [here](docs/decision-log.md)
+Decisions taken through the journey can be seen [here](docs/decision-log.md)

 Both components are dockerized.
 Please follow the steps below to build and run the application.